oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

-# Introduction to Oracle Machine Learning Notebooks
+# Advanced Options in Oracle Machine Learning Notebooks

 ## Introduction

 This lab walks you through the steps to explore the advanced options available in Oracle Machine Learning notebooks.

-Estimated Time: 15 minutes
+Estimated Time: 20 minutes

-### About Oracle Machine Learning Notebooks
+### About the Advanced options in Oracle Machine Learning Notebooks

-Oracle Machine Learning Notebooks offer rich visualization capabilities of your data.
-The visualizations depend on the type of your dataset.
-You can write code, text, create a wide range of visualizations, and perform data analytics and machine learning modeling.
+Oracle Machine Learning Notebooks offer a wide range of advanced options such as:

-To support data science team collaboration, you can post  and respond to comments on individual paragraphs within a notebook and share notebooks as templates.

-The Oracle Machine Learning Notebooks provides:
-* The Oracle look and feel as it based on the Oracle Redwood theme.
-* Enriched visualization in its line chart, area chart, bar chart, pyramid chart, pie chart, donut chart, funnel chart, scatter plot, box plot and so on.
-* Comments in notebook paragraphs to support team collaboration.
-* Paragraph Dependencies, which allows you to add runtime sequence dependencies between paragraphs.
-The child paragraph automatically run after the parent paragraph is run.
+* Paragraph dependencies - Allows you to add runtime sequence dependencies between paragraphs.
+The child paragraph automatically run after the parent paragraph is run
-* Simplified service level selection of High, Medium, Low and gpu  through drop-down menu.
-* Layout style of Zeppelin or Jupyter notebook interfaces.
-* On-page versioning, viewing of version history, and version comparison.
+* Notebook versioning - Allows archiving your work in a notebook, viewing of version history, and version comparison.
+* Comments in notebook paragraphs - Allows you to write comments in notebook paragraphs thereby supporting collaborative work.
+* Notebook Templates - Allows you to create notebooks based on example templates.
+* Notebook Service levels - Allows you to change the notebook type.
+Notebook type corresponds to the ADB service levels — low, medium, high and gpu.
+* Jobs - Allows you to create jobs to schedule the running of notebooks.

 ### Objectives